Brides sometimes think the speeches are beyond their control. Insert finger shaking GIF of choice.

 If you want to go down the traditional father, groom, best man route, that’s fine but at least question it.

-Guests love it when women get involved (even today, it still feels unusual) so think about who you’d like to hear from on the day.
+Have a think about which women you’d like to hear from on the day.
 Maybe it’s your sister saying a few words or perhaps it’s your nan sharing her comedy tips for a long & happy marriage – just try to get a Mrs behind that mic.

 Of course, there’s you to consider.
 Brides shouldn’t feel pressure to do anything they don’t fancy, but we can personally vouch for the fact a bride’s speech is FUN.
 Check out our experience of grabbing the mic and why loads of ballsy brides are saying #thisbridewill.
 If you’re tempted, our bride speech advice will help you nail it.

-Another option, is delivering a Mr & Mrs Speech – where you present a speech together.
+Another option is delivering a Joint Couple Speech – where you present a speech together.
 This takes the pressure off you & the groom and allows you to develop your double-act.
-Guests love it, it’s kind of cool and a joint speech is always blooming funny – esp if you read our advice.
+Guests love it, it’s kind of cool, and a joint speech is always blooming funny.

 2 – SPEECH POLITICS